osohq/oso/docs/why-oso.rst

 So far we've seen what makes logic programming powerful.
-However until now logic programming has only been available in the form of standalone languages, and where they support some form of FFI, these are usually deeply entertwined with the internals of the language.
+However until now logic programming has only been available in the form of standalone languages, and where they support some form of FFI, these are usually deeply intertwined with the internals of the language.

 What makes oso truly unique, is that it is embeddable in your application